 Wedding Size: How many guests are you planning to invite for your big day?
 This is also the time to figure out who will be at the wedding party.
 “Ensure that you’re creating the wedding for you and not trying to have a fantasy wedding for family, friends, or social media,” says Farmer.

 Being engaged is a magical time in your life, so don’t let it get consumed by wedding talk and stress.
-You’re preparing to get married, so your engagement should be about being in love and gearing up to start a brand new journey together.
-Set aside time where no wedding talk is allowed.
+You’re preparing to marry, so your engagement should be about being in love and gearing up to start a new journey together.
+Set aside time when no wedding talk is allowed.
 The only rule is to focus on your relationship and not the wedding.
 There will be plenty of time to plan with your future spouse, plus you reduce the risk of being stressed and overwhelmed before your wedding day.

 While you’re busy preparing for the big day, it’s still important to carve out time to date each other and have some fun.
-Stress and tension can get the best of you, so before it happens, schedule a date night with your sweetie.
+Stress and tension can get the best of you, so schedule a date night with your sweetie before it happens.

-Start practicing the commitment to prioritize dating whether it’s through dinner dates, vacations, and even home dates, says Dr. Curtis D. Jasper, Ph.D., a therapist and couple’s counselor.
+Start practicing the commitment to prioritize dating, whether it’s through dinner dates, vacations, or even home dates, says Dr. Curtis D. Jasper, Ph.D., a therapist and couple’s counselor.
 “Dating helps couples increase and a strong affinity for one another, as well as chemistry for one another,” says Jasper.

 Communication is key in any relationship, but especially crucial for engaged couples.
-Part of the pre-marital counseling process should be continuing the conversation about some big life-changing moments, including where to live, financial expectations, and expanding your family with kids and even pets, says Farmer.
-She says the keys to healthy communication with your future spouse includes:
+Farmer says that part of the pre-marital counseling process should be continuing the conversation about big life-changing moments, including where to live, financial expectations, and expanding your family with kids and pets.
+She says the keys to healthy communication with your future spouse include: